ollls/zio-tls-http/README.md

 Logs implemented with ZIO enironment and ZQueue.
 Currently there is only two logs: access and console.

 You can specify desired loglevel on server initialization.
-By default log with name "console" will print color data on screen.
+By default, log with name "console" will print color data on screen.
 Also, "access" log will duplicate output to console if console LogLevel.Trace.
 To avoid too many messages being posted to console, just increase "console" LogLevel.